 English Language Requirements for non-native speakers of English: Applicants in this category should have competence in English, which is the language of tuition.
 They will be required to supply an IELTS with an overall score of 6.5 or more, unless their primary degree has been taken through English, certification of which must be supplied.

-We are now accepting applications for the 2021/2022 entry year through February 1, 2021.
+Our priority deadline for application submissions is February 1, annually, though we can continue to accept applications on a space-available basis after this deadline.
 Any inquiries may be directed to Lisa Newman, Director of Admissions, at email@example.com

 - A completed application form